ntop/n2n/doc/Crypto.md

 ### Overview

-Payload encryption currently comes in four different flavors from a variety of origins and all with their own specialities.
+Payload encryption currently comes in four different flavors using ciphers of different origins.
 Supported ciphers are enabled using the indicated command line option:

 - Twofish in CBC mode (`-A2`)
 - AES in CBC mode (`-A3`)